rjsmith/rsbatech-modules/README.md

 This Plugin includes the following modules:

 * Orestes-One
+* Pylades

 ## Orestes-One

-Orestes-One is a VCV Rack module to control modules and parameters in a rack with the [Electra-One MIDI controller](https://electra.one).
+Orestes-One (the [brother of Electra](https://en.wikipedia.org/wiki/Orestes) in Greek mythology) is a VCV Rack module to control modules and parameters in a rack with the [Electra-One MIDI controller](https://electra.one).
 It works together with a specific [Electra-One preset](https://app.electra.one/preset/4rIzUF8a60kXiYsyvlTN) to provide two-way control and parameter feedback using smooth 14bit value changes.

 ![Orestes-One controlling a Befaco Rampage module](/images/OrestesOne.png?raw=true "Orestes-One controlling a Befaco Rampage module")